chenmeifang/TechDocument/CSS/rem和em.md

 Setting a root font-size of 10px is the most common scenario when I see people using REMs.
 It allows for a quick conversion between pixel values to REM values simply by dividing the number by 10.

-==However, setting the base font-size in pixels still has the same problem as the pixel example above.
-Accessibility overridden.==！！！！！！
+However, setting the base font-size in pixels still has the same problem as the pixel example above.
+Accessibility overridden.

-While REMs certainly have their uses, I’m willing to bet that most people use REMs because they are seen as cooler than pixels. ==I rarely see a project where someone actually changes the root HTML font-size depending on screen size==(好像错了，好像是会的！！); and rightfully so.
+While REMs certainly have their uses, I’m willing to bet that most people use REMs because they are seen as cooler than pixels.
+I rarely see a project where someone actually changes the root HTML font-size depending on screen size; and rightfully so.
 Unless you’ve got a very typographically heavy design, you’re unlikely to want to scale everything at once.

-### So how can we un-break our accessibility faux pas? 那么我们如何才能改正我们的易访问性错误呢?
+### So how can we un-break our accessibility faux pas?

+那么我们如何才能改正我们的易访问性错误呢?

 Set the root HTML font-size as a percentage.